NunesSantos0101/PB-MATEUS-NUNES/sprint_4/desafio/reutilizar_containers/Reutilizacao_containers.md

 **docker start a538b7621038**

-que reiniciaria meu container da imagem carguru-images
+que reiniciaria meu container da imagem carguru-images a partir do id